Agin-DropDisco/Testnet-AMM/README.md

-# Testnet-AMM for testing ZooHarmony
+# Simple AMM for testing ZooHarmony on harmony testnet
-zoo-harmony.com